-Dr Laprise is also a member of the scientific committee of the Québec Respiratory Network (QRN), of the Fonds de la recherche en santé du Québec (FRSQ) where she directs the Inflammation and Remodeling Strategic Group.
-She has held a Canada Research Chair on Genetic Determinants in Asthma since January 2005.
+Dr Laprise is also a member of the scientific committee of the Québec Respiratory Network (QRN) of the Fonds de la recherche en santé du Québec (FRSQ) where she directs the Inflammation and Remodeling Strategic Group.
+She holds a Canada Research Chair on Genetic Determinants in Asthma and has done since January 2005.

 Her research is mainly focused on the identification of genetic variants in asthma, on gene-gene and gene-environment interactions and on the study of the functions of these genes and their roles in asthma.
 She has built and manages the French-Canadian Asthma Familial Collection and she has conducted several genetic associations (replication and novel associations) that contributed to documenting the genetics of asthma.
 Her research helped define the expression profiling of allergic asthma from bronchial tissues and characterizing the functional genetics of some associated genes.
 The ultimate objective of her research program is to integrate “omics sciences” (genomics, genetics, transcriptomics, epigenetics and proteomics) to better define the molecular nature of asthma, especially allergic asthma, in order to develop personalized diagnostic and therapeutic tools for asthmatic individuals.
 She also works on several projects pertaining to monogenic diseases such as epidermolysis bullosa simplex and French Canadian type of Leigh syndrome.

-Professor Werfel is and MD and spent four years as a PostDoc in Basic Immunology before he performed his residency at Hannover Medical School, Germany, in the Department of Dermatology.
+Professor Werfel is an MD and spent four years as a post-doc in basic immunology before he began his residency at Hannover Medical School, Germany, in the Department of Dermatology.
 In 1994 he gained Board certification in Dermatology and Allergy and also has a Board membership in Immunology.

-Since 2008 Professor Werfel has been Head of the Division of Immunodermatology and Allergy Research (Full Professorship) and in addition Vice Director of the Department of Dermatology and Allergy at Hannover Medical School.
+Since 2008 Professor Werfel has been Head of the Division of Immunodermatology and Allergy Research (Full Professorship) and in addition, the Vice Director of the Department of Dermatology and Allergy at Hannover Medical School.

-Professor Werfel's research interests focus on chronic inflammatory skin diseases including atopic dermatitis (e.g. role of allergens, microbial antigens and autoantigens in atopic dermatitis, immunology of eczematous skin diseases, new therapeutic approaches in atopic dermatitis).
-He is currently a member of the Executive Committee of the European Academy of Allergy, Asthma and Clinical Immunology (EAACI) and is Vice President of the Society of Allergy and Clinical Immunology (DGAKI).
+Professor Werfel's research interests focus on chronic inflammatory skin diseases including atopic dermatitis (e.g. role of allergens, microbial antigens and autoantigens in atopic dermatitis, immunology of eczematous skin diseases, new therapeutical approaches in atopic dermatitis).
+He is currently a member of the Executive Committees of the European Society of Dermatological Research (ESDR), the European Academy of Allergy, Asthma and Clinical Immunology (EAACI) and is Vice President of the Society of Allergy and Clinical Immunology (DGAKI).

 From 1992 he has continuously received research grants from the “Deutsche Forschungsgemeinschaft” (DFG) and from various research foundations and received several awards for his work in allergy and inflammation research.

-Prof. Dr med.
-Dr h. c.
+Prof. Dr. med.
+Dr. h. c.
 Torsten Zuberbier is Managing Director at the Department of Dermatology, Venereology & Allergy, Charité - Universitätsmedizin Berlin, Germany, and holds the honorary doctorate from the University of Athens, Greece.
 Furthermore, Prof. Zuberbier is the Secretary General of the Global Allergy and Asthma European Network (GA2LEN) - Network of Excellence as well as the spokesperson of the Allergie-Centrum-Charité in the Dermatology Clinic of the Charité in Berlin Mitte.
-Since 2003 Prof. Zuberbier has been Head of the European Centre for Allergy Research Foundation (ECARF), Berlin.
+Since 2003 Prof. Zuberbier has been the Head of the European Centre for Allergy Research Foundation (ECARF), Berlin, Germany.

 Prof. Zuberbier was born in 1962 and lives with his family on the outskirts of Berlin, Germany.

-Dr Bielory attended Lehigh University in Bethlehem, Pennsylvania, USA, where he completed his B.S. in Engineering (Fundamental Science) and a Masters in molecular biology (1976).
-He obtained his M.D. degree from the UMDNJ - New Jersey Medical School, USA (1976–1980) and completed internal medicine training at the University of Maryland Hospital, USA.
-His subspecialty training in allergy and immunology and diagnostic laboratory immunology was completed at the National Institutes of Health (NIH), USA as a medical staff fellow in the National Heart, Lung and Blood Institute (NHLBI), USA, and the National Institute of Allergy and Infectious Diseases (NIAID), USA, where his research focus has been on the classic immune complex disorder – serum sickness.
-He was recruited back to his alma mater to direct the Division of Allergy and Immunology at the UMDNJ - New Jersey Medical School where he has been for 25 years as Professor of Medicine, Pediatrics and Ophthalmology and directed the only training program in Allergy and Immunology in the State of New Jersey for 20 years.
-He is presently appointed as a Research Associate to the Rutgers University Center of Environmental Prediction, USA.
-He is consistently selected as one of New Jersey's and New York's “Top Docs” in the New Jersey and New York metropolitan area surveys for the past 20 years.
-He has published several hundred publications in peer-reviewed journals and is presently an Associate Editor of the Annals of Allergy, Asthma and Immunology, as well as serving on several other editorial boards and as a reviewer for multiple journals.
-He continues to serve in various capacities in a variety of national organizations including a member of the Board of Directors for the American College of Allergy, Asthma and Immunology (ACAAI), multiple committee chairs for various committees in the American Academy of Allergy, Asthma and Immunology (AAAAI) and ACAAI, World Allergy Organization, past Chairman of the NIH – National Heart, Lung and Blood Institute Raynaud's Treatment Trial; the program chairman for the ACAAI International Symposium on Complementary Interventions in Treatment of Asthma and Allergy; reviewer for the NIH National Center for Complementary and Alternative Medicine Centers (NCCAM) of Excellence for Research on Complementary and Alternative Medicine (CERC).
-He has been appointed by the Governor of New Jersey to sit on the Clean Air Council, advisory to the New Jersey Department of Environmental Protection and is presently its Chair.
-Dr Bielory presently sits on two United States Pharmacopoeia (USP) Council of Experts Committees (Immunology as well as Respiratory and Allergy).
-He was an original member of the recently convened USP Medicare Model Formulary Committee mandated by the United States Congress.
+Dr Bielory attended Lehigh University in Bethlehem, Pennsylvania, USA, where he completed his B.S. in Engineering (Fundamental Science) and a Masters in Molecular Biology (1976); M.D. degree from Rutgers University (previously UMDNJ) - New Jersey Medical School, USA, (1976–1980); internal medicine training at the University of Maryland Hospital, USA; subspecialty training in allergy and immunology and diagnostic laboratory immunology at the National Institutes of Health (NIH), USA, as a medical staff fellow in the – National Heart, Lung and Blood Institute (NHLBI) and the National Institute of Allergy and Infectious Diseases (NIAID) where his research focus has been on the classic immune complex disorder – serum sickness.
+He was recruited back to his alma mater to direct the Division of Allergy and Immunology at the Rutgers University (previously UMDNJ) - New Jersey Medical School where he has been for 25 years as Professor of Medicine, Pediatrics and Ophthalmology and directed the only training program in Allergy and Immunology in the State of New Jersey for 20 years.
+He is presently appointed as a Research Professor to the Rutgers University Center of Environmental Prediction.
+He is consistently selected as one of New Jersey and New York “Top Docs” in the New Jersey and New York metropolitan area surveys for the past 20 years.
+He has published several hundred publications in peer-reviewed journals, presently serves as an Associate Editor of the Annals of Allergy, Asthma and Immunology, serves on several other editorial boards and as a reviewer for multiple journals.
+He continues to serve in various capacities in a variety of national organizations including as a member of the Board of Directors for the American College of Allergy, Asthma and Immunology (ACAAI), multiple committee chairs for various committees in the American Academy of Allergy, Asthma and Immunology (AAAAI) and ACAAI, World Allergy Organization, past Chairman of the NIH – National Heart, Lung and Blood Institute Raynaud's Treatment Trial; the program chairman for the ACAAI International Symposium on Complementary Interventions in Treatment of Asthma and Allergy; reviewer for the NIH National Center for Complementary and Alternative Medicine Centers (NCCAM) of Excellence for Research on Complementary and Alternative Medicine (CERC).
+He has been appointed by the Governor of New Jersey to sit on the Clean Air Council advisory to the New Jersey Department of Environmental Protection and is presently its chair of the recent annual public hearing on Climate Change.
+Dr Bielory has participated on two United States Pharmacopoeia (USP) Council of Experts Committees (Immunology as well as Respiratory and Allergy).
+He was an original member of the USP Medicare Model Formulary Committee mandated by the United Stated Congress.
 He is an international expert in inflammatory disorders of the anterior portion of the eye – especially various forms of ocular allergy and is a regional expert on pollen and climate change.
 He has successfully completed over 50 clinical research studies in asthma and allergic disorders.
 Active research focuses on new immune treatments for asthma and a rare disorder known as hereditary angioedema.
-He has been recently awarded an US Environmental Protection Agency grant focusing on Climate and Allergic Airway Disease that has supported the March 2011 publication in Proceedings of the national Academy of Sciences on Climate Change and Ragweed Pollination with several other publications on climate change under review.
+He has been recently awarded an US Environmental Protection Agency grant as the Principal Investigator focusing on Climate and Allergic Airway Disease that has supported the March 2011 publication in Proceedings of the National Academy of Sciences on Climate Change and Ragweed Pollination with several other publications on climate change under review.